AndrewTweddle/EntelectChallenge2013/README.md

 The entry has to be written in Java or in a standard Visual Studio language supported by msbuild (usually C# or C++).
 I chose C#.

+I started working on my competition entry on 20th July, 2013 and final submission was just over 7 weeks later on the 9th September.

 # Interesting algorithms

 ## Shortest path algorithms